Canop/rhit/README.md

 And it's fast enough (about one second per million lines) so you can iteratively try queries to build your insight.

-Here I'm especially looking at dates and trends on hits with status 2xx and 3xx, excluding all paths that are just a number:
+Here I'm especially looking at dates and trends on hits with status 2xx and 3xx, on a given period:

 ![intro](doc/intro.png)

 # Installation

+Rhit is only tested on linux.

+## From source

 You need the [Rust](https://rustup.rs) toolchain.
 Do